 Mel was a guest on BYU Radio’s Morning Show March 26th to chat for a few minutes about Pride and Prejudice.
 Listen to the episode here; starts at around 39:00 minutes in.
 UPDATE: Mel’s segment on the Morning Show was featured as “the Best of the Week” on the following Saturday.

 Martyrs’ Crossing was staged at Hillcrest High School in Midvale, Utah, March 27-29, 2014.

 Mel’s first commissioned work, an adaptation of Jane Austen’s Pride and Prejudice, was staged in BYU’s Pardoe Theatre, directed by Barta Lee Heiner, March 21-April 4, 2014.
 Here is the press release for more information.
 The run pretty much sold out, which is pretty exciting.

 For the first time ever, this week Mel will have two shows open simultaneously (Pride and Prejudice and Martyrs’ Crossing), as well as two in rehearsal (Persuasionand The Weaver of Raveloe).

 The newest member of Plan-B Theatre’s Playwrights Lab, Mel is drafting a new original drama entitled Pilot Program.

-The SUU News ran an article following the Innovative Theatre Company’s recent production of Little Happy Secrets.
+The SUU News ran an article following the Innovative Theatre Company’s production of Little Happy Secrets February 20-23, 2014.